curio-research/treaty-contracts/README.md

 3. Run `yarn install` to install dependencies.

 4. Run `git submodule update --init --recursive` to install all submodules.

+5. Run `yarn link curio-vault` to link the vault repo needed for some data structures.

 ### Local deployment and test